 Sponsorships are a big income stream for many professional sim racers, and these come in the form of team sponsorships as well as product sponsorships as well.
-Just like in real racing there are myriad sponsors of e-racing, such as drinks companies and various other consumer products that are not associated with racing itself.
+Just like in real racing there are myriad sponsors of sim racing, such as drinks companies and various other consumer products that are not associated with racing itself.
 These sponsors may pay hundreds or even thousands of dollars per race.

 The next big way that professional sim racers make money is through streaming.
 This is when they broadcast their racing on a suitable platform, such as Twitch or YouTube.
-They may amass subscribers on these platforms that regularly watch their races, and these views translate into money via the platform’s royalty system, or through other methods such as sponsorships or donations.
+They may amass subscribers on these platforms that regularly watch their races, and these views translate into money via the platform’s royalty or ads system, or through other methods such as sponsorships or donations.

 Sponsors may see the streamer as a viable way to advertise their products, and so they may pay them to show off their brand during their streams.
 Or, you might find that the racer accepts donations from fans, which they may incentivize by shouting them out or displaying a message during the stream.
 Some even allow donors to get exclusive access to various other pieces of content.